Laminate Flooring Costs Explained

 No - laminate flooring is for indoor use in indoor areas only.

 No - laminate flooring needs a hard surface, so any carpet needs to be removed before installing laminate flooring.
+If the floor is uneven it may also need to be levelled out ahead of laminate being fitted.

 Empty the room of furniture then open the flooring packs and inspect them for any defects.
 Then allow the laminate flooring to acclimatise to the room for at least 48 hours by laying them flat on the floor and remove any old carpet or similar and make sure you have a subfloor which is even and dry.

 The only special tool you may need is a tapping block that fits the tongue of the flooring and helps you achieve a snug fit.
+Other useful equipment such as a claw hammer are more commonly found in household toolboxes.

 Yes, laminate flooring can still be installed as long as you have your subfloor levelled and smoothed out first by having a professional fill in the uneven areas with fresh concrete and new boards.
 If you have a wooden subfloor, this can be sanded down to even out the floor.
-This will prevent your floor from buckling and coming loose as well as reducing noise pollution as uneven floor can cause loud pops.
+This will prevent your floor from buckling and coming loose as well as reducing noise pollution as an uneven floor can cause loud pops.

 How to Find and Hire a Laminate Flooring Installer